diprefranco/diprefranco/README.md

 - **Backend**: C# .NET, Entity Framework, Web APIs.
 - **Databases**: PostgreSQL, SQL Server.

-I love discussing ideas, and software is ideas running.
+I love discussing ideas, and software is ideas in action.<br />
-Code is a way to express ideas.
+Code is a way to express those ideas.<br />
-We are constantly focused on delivering quality solutions, quality code.
-That’s great and also necessary.
+We are constantly focused on delivering quality solutions and quality code, which is great and necessary.<br />
-But we cannot lose focus on that at a higher level we are building ideas, solutions to problems.
+However, we must not lose sight of the fact that, at a higher level, we are building ideas, solutions to problems.

 ## Hobbies